LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 - Consumers cannot download images; they can only preview or share images.

-- Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent to consumer).
+- Photo sharing is two way (agent-to-consumer and consumer-to-agent).

    **For SDKs previous to 3.8:** Photo-sharing is one-way only (from consumer-to-agent, but not vice versa) and available for the Mobile Message SDK only.